 A detailed review and performance comparison of the Scott Radian, Sage X and G.Loomis Asquith

 Since the introduction of the STS Series in 1995, Scott has offered two action classes of freshwater fly rods, medium and fast.
 The famous Scott G Series has firmly satisfied the need for an all-around trout rod with a classic, versatile action.
-The G2, introduced in 2005, improved the original G by lightening and stabilizing the rod.
 These rods remain enormously popular today, but Scott’s mission to offer a fast action trout rod of equal quality has been an up and down road.
 The STS, Eclipse and S3 series each contained fine individual models, but fell short of the grand mission.
 The S4, introduced in the late 2000s, was an unequivocal success, proving that Scott could make a broad series of fast action rods that were light in hand, sweet casters at medium and long distances and durable under heavy use.
 The Radian, introduced in 2013, was conceived as the defining fast action rod.
 If the S4 was a call to attention, the Radian was the final word: if you need a serious fast action fly rod, Scott has the stick.
-In this regard, however, the Radian was designed as a specialized fly rod for power fishing situations, a complement to the G2 rather than a rod that most anglers would consider as their all-arounder.
-It has turned out to be one of the most popular fly rods of all time, used and loved by anglers in every imaginable fishing situation.
-That’s a subject for another article, but it is important to understand that the Radian is Scott’s entry to the fast action (or super-fast action) category popularized by the Loomis NRX, Orvis Helios, Sage ONE and Sage Method.
+In this regard, however, the Radian was designed as a specialized fly rod for power fishing situations, a complement to the G rather than a rod that most anglers would consider as their all-arounder.
+It has turned out to be one of the most popular fly rods of all time, used and loved by anglers in every imaginable fishing situation, but it is important to understand that the Radian is Scott’s entry to the fast action (or super-fast action) category.
 It is fundamentally different than any previous Scott fly rod: lighter, stiffer, more stable and accurate at distance.

 Defining characteristics of Radian: lightness, power and superb stability/control